Coyle & Cassidy High School and Middle School: 21st century

-In the 2014–2015 school year the school had 147 in the middle school level, and this increased to 159 in the 2015–2016 school year; Mary Pat Tranter, the president of the school, stated that she favored the middle school addition.
+In the 2014–2015 school year, the school had 147 in the middle school level, and this increased to 159 in the 2015–2016 school year; Mary Pat Tranter, the president of the school, stated that she favored the middle school addition.
 In 2018 the 5th grade was added to Coyle and Cassidy as a result of grade realignments in Taunton; at the time a Catholic elementary there had closed.

-In 2020 Coyle and Cassidy merged into Bishop Connolly High School in the wake of the COVID-19 pandemic, but Connolly did not take Coyle and Cassidy's middle school students, who were instead directed to Our Lady of Lourdes School in Taunton.
+In 2020, Coyle and Cassidy merged into Bishop Connolly High School in the wake of the COVID-19 pandemic, but Connolly did not take Coyle and Cassidy's middle school students, who were instead directed to Our Lady of Lourdes School in Taunton.

+Post-Closure

+In June 2021, the diocese would begin a five-year lease of the property with Bristol Community College, which rebranded it as their Taunton Center.
+Two years later, the diocese sold the property to the City of Taunton, which would transfer it to the Taunton Public School District the following year.
+As Bristol Community College's lease began nearing its end in 2025, the district chose to repurpose the space as a high-capacity middle school rather than continue its partnership.

+Under Bristol Community College, the space was used as their primary venue for sports, and as their center for adult education.
+Shortly after leasing the space, the college would rebrand their gymansium with the school's Bayhawk branding.